x86128/pymesm/asm/README.md

 # Mesm-mini simple assembler

-Used to write simple CPU tests.
+Used to write CPU tests.

 One line of *.asm file is one instruction to assembler.